Gloria Grahame: Death

-In March 1974, Grahame was diagnosed with breast cancer.
-She underwent radiation treatment, changed her diet, stopped smoking and drinking alcohol, and also sought homeopathic remedies.
-In less than a year, the cancer went into remission.
-The cancer returned in 1980, but Grahame refused to acknowledge her diagnosis or seek radiation treatment.
-Despite her failing health, Grahame continued working in stage productions in the United States and the United Kingdom.
+Grahame was diagnosed with breast cancer in March 1974.
+She underwent radiation treatment, changed her diet, stopped smoking and drinking alcohol, and sought homeopathic remedies.
+In less than a year, the cancer went into remission but returned in 1980.
+Grahame fell ill while performing at The Dukes in Lancaster, England, in the fall of 1981.

-In the autumn of 1981, while performing at The Dukes in Lancaster, England, Grahame was taken ill.
-The local hospital wanted to perform surgery immediately, but she refused.
-Contacting her former lover, actor Peter Turner, she requested to live in Liverpool at the home of Turner's mother, where she would remain for six days.

-Grahame requested that Turner not contact doctors or her family, but Turner did so, for he was concerned about her health.
-According to Turner's book Film Stars Don't Die in Liverpool, his local family doctor told Grahame that she had a cancerous tumor in her abdomen "the size of a football."
+She contacted her former lover, actor Peter Turner, and asked him not to contact doctors or her family (which he did anyway).
+According to Turner's memoir, Film Stars Don't Die in Liverpool, Turner's local family physician told Grahame she had a cancerous tumor "the size of a football" in her abdomen.
 Breast cancer is not mentioned in the book.

-Turner informed Grahame's children Timothy and Marianna of her illness, and they brought Grahame back to the U.S., against her wishes and those of her doctor and Turner, on October 5, 1981.
-She was immediately admitted to St. Vincent's Hospital in Manhattan, New York City, where she died a few hours later at the age of 57.
+Turner informed Grahame's children of her illness; they brought her back to the United States against her wishes and those of her doctor and Turner.
+She was immediately admitted to St. Vincent's Hospital in Manhattan on October 5, 1981, where she died a few hours later of stomach cancer and peritonitis at age 57.

 Grahame's remains were interred at Oakwood Memorial Park Cemetery in Chatsworth, Los Angeles.
-Grahame had kept an apartment at the Manhattan Plaza residential complex; and its community room, where her portrait hangs, is dedicated to her.

 Legacy

-For her contribution to the motion picture industry, Gloria Grahame has a star on the Hollywood Walk of Fame at 6522 Hollywood Boulevard.
+For her contributions to the motion-picture industry, Grahame had a star placed on the Hollywood Walk of Fame at 6522 Hollywood Boulevard on February 8, 1960.

-The motion picture Film Stars Don't Die in Liverpool, based on Peter Turner's account of the final years of Grahame's life, was released in the United Kingdom on November 16, 2017, and in the United States on December 29, 2017.
-In the film, Grahame is portrayed by Annette Bening.
+The movie Film Stars Don't Die in Liverpool (2017), based on Peter Turner's account of the final years of Grahame's life, was released in the United Kingdom on November 16, 2017.
+The film was released in the United States on December 29, 2017.
+In the film, Grahame was portrayed by Annette Bening.

+Grahame had kept an apartment at the Manhattan Plaza residential complex, and its community room, where her portrait hangs, is dedicated to her.